 Guide to Atlantis: Getting Around

-The resort does not provide transportation to and from airport, but works with a special provider shuttle that will charge a fee.
+The resort does not provide transportation to and from airport, but works with a third-party provider that will charge a fee.
 The shuttles may stop at numerous resorts between the airport and Atlantis.
-Once on the resort, a complimentary shuttle is offered between the different resorts, becoming crowded during the dining hours.
+Once on the resort, a complimentary shuttle is offered between the different hotels, becoming crowded during the dining hours.

-To leave Paradise Island, you will need to hire a taxi or water taxi.
-The resort is located near the cruise port and downtown’s shopping, straw market, dining and island attractions, such as the Pirate Museum.
+To leave Paradise Island, you’ll need to hire a taxi or water taxi.
+The resort is located near the cruise port and downtown’s shopping, straw market, dining and island attractions, such as the Pirates of Nassau Museum, one of the best cheap activities in Nassau.
 The water taxis are the easiest method for getting around, departing every 30 minutes from Harbor Town.

 Guide to Atlantis: Day Passes

-Guests who are not staying overnight on Paradise Island are welcome to purchase day passes for the resort grounds, Aquaventure water park, and/or beach.
+Guests who aren’t staying overnight on Paradise Island are welcome to purchase day passes for the resort grounds, Aquaventure water park, and/or beach.
 Visit Atlantis, Paradise Island’s Day Booking website for more information.